allabux21/gwright99.github.io/openshift4/01-install-podman-and-skopeo-on-WSL2.md

 ```

 At this point, I had to decide who I trusted more: Brent Baude or Jonathan Bowman?
-Event though Baude's article is linked to in the official steps of [podman.io](https://podman.io), Bowman's was newer and had already fixed my systemd problem.
+Even though Baude's article is linked to in the official steps of [podman.io](https://podman.io), Bowman's was newer and had already fixed my systemd problem.
 I decided to trust Bowman.

 Following Bowman's instructions, I created the config file for a rootless user:
 ```bash